Ferry to Belgium from UK

-If you now want to travel to Belgium by ferry you have a couple of options.
+If you want to travel to Belgium by ferry, you have 11 options from 4 .
 You can either travel by ferry via the Netherlands to Belgium, or you can choose to travel by ferry via France to Belgium.
 You in fact have the same options as when traveling to Germany or Denmark by ferry.

 To sum things up, these are the most logical options to travel to Belgium by ferry:

-To get a detailed overview of the best ferry routes to Belgium, you should take a look at our ferry map, which includes all connections listed above.
+To get a detailed overview of the best ferry routes to Belgium, you should look at our ferry maps.
+These maps include all possible routes to reach Belgium.

 Step 1: Get a ferry to Netherlands or France first